Kibbutz: Higher education and intellectuality

-In the beginning, higher education was not valued as very important to the Kibbutz as most of the work was in agriculture.
+Accordingly, in the beginning, higher education was not valued as very important to the Kibbutz as most of the work was in agriculture.
 As the kibbutz changed and moved towards manufacturing and industry, more young people went to universities and colleges to pursue higher education.
 The total percentage of members studying at universities among kibbutz students rose from 38 percent in 1978 to 54 percent [in 1990].
 Originally the Kibbutz paid college tuition in full, but in the 1980s with the kibbutz crisis, some began to pay a smaller share of tuition costs.